 Please note that should you decide to include per-topic scaled questions and an overall rating, they will be independent of each other.
 There is no automatic averaging, so you’ll have to trust the judgment of your team to correlate the overall rating to the per-topic ratings.

-If you use our Retention Analytics feature, you’ll want to include the overall rating in your review questionnaire.
+If you use our Insights feature, you’ll want to include the overall rating in your review questionnaire.

 Set the cycle’s timeline